starling021/ehtools/README.md

 > UX/UI impruvements for beginners

     INFO: It uses the names you supply to connect to the tools needed to execute any attacks you select!
 Aside from that initial input, the majority of the possible attacks can be performed merely by choosing the option number from the menu.
 This means you can grab a network handshake or download a new hacking tool like Pupy by just selecting from one of the menu options!

-> More than 100 tools you can install from ehtools or ehtoolslite
+> More than 100 tools you can install from ehtools

     INFO: Our framework has more than 100 packages in ehtools archive (on server this archive: 2.3 Tb)!
+But if you are using ehtools LITE you could install only 50% of this tools!

 ![Ehtools YELLOW](https://user-images.githubusercontent.com/54115104/66771648-83df6580-eec3-11e9-8fdc-bc67a2450446.png)